chenyinlin2/Sketching_Agent_code/README.md

 python train_renderer.py
 ```

-Train Sketching_Agent using the TD3 method:
+Training the Sketching_Agent using the DDPG method with a Lagrangian operator:

 ```bash
 python train_wgan.py